-Doha, Qatar – From March 29 to April 8, the most awaited Qatar International Food Festival had its 8th year of gastronomic celebration of worldwide cuisine.
+Doha, Qatar – From March 29 to April 8, the most awaitedhad its 8th year of gastronomic celebration of worldwide cuisine.
 Hotel Park was the venue for QIFF2017, a good choice for showcasing the diverse food and beverage choices in Qatar.

 Aside from traveling, nothing excites me more than the thought of food.
 So when I learned that QIFF2017 was coming to town, I was ecstatic.